 In season two of The Walking Dead, Rick and company found refuge at Hershel’s farm.
 It was seemingly a safe place until Glenn discovered walkers being housed in the family’s barn.
 In the season finale, the barn was up in flames, the walkers were freed, and everyone moved onto the next place.

 Fear the Walking Dead didn’t venture far from this.
-Likewise, in season two, Madison and her family followed Strand to the Mexican compound of his lover.
+Likewise, in season two, Madison and her family followed their new friend Strand to the Mexican compound of his lover.
 During their time, it was discovered that the dead were being locked away somewhere on the property.
 Similar to TWD, the walkers were set on fire and our group fled.
+This was just one of many painfully parallel storylines that lacked creativity.

 They keep splitting up